insperatum/9.66/chapters/04-pset4.md

 ~~~

-**iii)** The webppl function `find`.
+**iii)** Now we'll cover the webppl function `find`.
 The first argument of `find` is a "test" function with one argument that returns a boolean.
 The second argument of `find` is a list. `find` will return the first element of the list for which the test function returns `true`.
 For example,
 ~~~
 var x = _.range(11)
 var y = find(function(_x){return _x > 8 && _x % 2 == 0}, x)